turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### RenderPath
 [[Header]](../../WickedEngine/RenderPath.h)
 This is an empty base class that can be activated with a MainComponent.
 It calls its Start(), Update(), FixedUpdate(), Render(), Compose(), Stop() functions as needed.
-Override this to perform custom gameplay or rendering logic. <br/>
+Override this to perform custom gameplay or rendering logic.
+The RenderPath inherits from [wiCanvas](#wicanvas), and the canvas properties will be set by the [MainComponent](#maincomponent) when the RenderPath was activated, and while the RenderPath is active. <br/>
 The order in which the functions are executed every frame: <br/>
 1. PreUpdate() <br/>
 This will be called once per frame before any script that calls Update().